Devolutions/devolutions-gateway/docs/COOKBOOK.md

 cargo run -p jetsocat -- forward - "ws://127.0.0.1:7171/jet/fwd/tcp/123e4567-e89b-12d3-a456-426614174000?token=<TOKEN>"
 ```

-Try to entering text and see it printed on the other side.
+Try entering text and see it printed on the other side.